 Way out of sight, down a rough track with no water, no electricity, no planning permission, no houses, no toilet and no other amenities, a complete

 environmentally- friendly animal centre with accommodation, water, solar-powered house with mini clinic and other amenities on site emerged.
-The sanctuary was finally completed in
+The sanctuary was completed in 2012.
+Thanks

-2012.
-Thanks to donations, we now have superb, sheltered kennel facilities, a separate quarantine area for incoming dogs and cats, a separate cattery and three large runs with built-in play
+to donations, we now have superb, sheltered kennel facilities, a separate quarantine area for incoming dogs and cats, a separate cattery and three large runs with built-in play areas.
+Nothing is

-areas.
-Nothing is easy to achieve in Greece, yet this was achieved in spite of all the bureaucracy and delays involved, due to the energy of our dedicated committee, helpers and supporters, who
+easy to achieve in Greece, yet this was achieved in spite of all the bureaucracy and delays involved, due to the energy of our dedicated committee, helpers and supporters, who just kept on

-just kept on keeping on.
+keeping on.
 Our motto was simply: The animals need GASAH.
 This was the driving force for us all.
 Just seeing the helplessness and suffering and then the happy results achieved since 2005, was the

 main source of inspiration and reward enough.
 GASAH also works closely with animal-loving local residents.
 In short Stepping Stone now: